watdahecklol32/Luau-Instance-Wrapper/README.md

 7. getgc           - (returns all the userdatas and tables)
 8. add_method      - (adds your own custom method to an instance)
 9. protect_from_debug_info - (attempts to protect your function from debug.info attacks)
+10. checkcaller - (returns false if the sandbox env called the function)
+11. cloneref - (refrence to the replicate_instance function)
+12. getthreadidentity - (always returns the number 2)
+13. isluau - (always returns true)
+14. getnilinstances - (gets instances that are parent to nil)
+15. getinstances - (gets every instance)
+16. getnamecallmethod - (returns the method that invoked ``__namecall``)
+17. identifyexecutor - meows at u :33
+18. isnewcclosure - (returns the true if the function is a fake C function)
+19. isreadonly - table.isfrozen
+20. setreadonly - table.freeze
+21. newcproxy - (emulates a (C) proxy but with your own metamethods, special metamethods like __type will work on these proxies.)
 ```luau
 -- 1. Adding fake methods to 'game' instance
 add_method(game, "Number", 4); -- now if the 3rd arg in add_method is NOT a function, __namecall will ignore it